gntlmnoffice/archlinux-guide/2-installation.md

   - *type:* `Linux x86-64 root (/)`.
 - *home* (optional):
-  It may be convenient to have your home on a different partition, but I don't really get any advantage with my setup and is a pain having to guess how much will I end needing for root and home.
+  It may be convenient to have your home on a different partition, but I don't really get any advantage with my setup and is a pain having to guess how much will I end up needing for *root* and *home*.
   So I usually go with just one root partition.
   - *size*: Use the remaining space.
   - *type:* `Linux filesystem`.